k8gb-io/k8gb/docs/dynamic_geotags.md

 # Dynamic GeoTags

 _**Note:**
-Dynamic GeoTags discovery currently works only with Infoblox.
-ExternalDNS based providers are not supported because their TXT ownership model prevents reliable GeoTag discovery across clusters._
+Dynamic GeoTags work with Infoblox out of the box.
+ExternalDNS providers need `k8gb.extDNSNsMerge` plus a second ExternalDNS instance that shares `txtOwnerId` across clusters; see below._

 ### What is a GeoTag?
 A GeoTag is a short identifier (for example: `eu`, `us`, `za`) that uniquely marks each k8gb cluster’s location or role.